Children Diagnosed With Cancer: Returning to School

 It’s best to meet with the school psychologist or counselor first.
-In many schools, the counselor meets with the family first, and refers them to the psychologist.
+In many schools, the counselor meets with the family, and refers them to the psychologist.
 The psychologist can test your child for learning problems.
 If your child has had radiation to the brain, you may want to ask for testing, whether you notice a problem or not.
 Testing can be done for reading, writing, math skills, memory, comprehension, attention, concentration, and fine motor skills.
-After getting all of this information, the school can develop an Individual Education Plan (IEP) or a 504 plan for your child.
+After getting all the results, the school can develop an Individual Education Plan (IEP) or a 504 plan for your child.

 What is an IEP or 504 plan?

 The plan describes your child’s learning problem and sets specific goals for your child’s education.
-It will include referrals to other services if needed, such as occupational therapy or speech therapy, and provide for regular evaluation of the plan.
+It includes referrals to other services if needed, such as occupational therapy or speech therapy, and provides for regular evaluation of the plan.
 Sometimes students do better when their work is oral and not written.
 They may do better when they can use a computer, audiobooks, or are given more time to complete assignments.
 These are the kinds of things included in the plan.
-Your child’s IEP or 504 Plan can be changed at any time to address any cognitive changes due to the cancer or its treatment.
+Your child’s IEP or 504 Plan can be changed at any time to address any cognitive changes caused by the cancer and/or its treatment.

 It can seem pretty unfair to have cancer and then to struggle to go back to school.
-But learning as much as you can about potential problems can help you and your child adjust faster.
+But learning as much as you can about possible problems can help you and your child adjust faster.
 There are other resources that may help you.
-One book, called Educating the Child With Cancer, is written by both parents and educators.
-You can get a copy from the American Childhood Cancer Organization.
 See the “To learn more” section for more details and other resources.

 What if my child doesn’t want to go to school?

-Finding excuses to miss school could be a sign that the child is struggling with some part of going back there.
-If the child can tell you why there are problems at school, you may want to meet with the school teacher, counselor, and principal to see what can be done to address these concerns.
-For example, they might suggest shorter days for the child who has fatigue.
+Finding excuses to miss school could be a sign that your child is struggling with some part of going back there.
+If your child can tell you why there are problems at school, you may want to meet with the school teacher, counselor, and principal to see what can be done to address these concerns.
+For example, they might suggest shorter days for the child who tires easily.
 Or they might come up with a plan that combines time at school and home tutoring.
-It is best to find ways for your child to be in school at least part of the time, since school lets your child be with other kids and find a routine that works.
+It’s best to find ways for your child to be in school at least part of the time, since school lets your child be with other kids and find a routine that works.

 Older kids and teens may not want to go back to school because they look different, or because their long absences have changed their social standing with friends.
 If treatment has changed the way they learn, that can also be frustrating and hard to deal with.
 Again, extra support at home and at school can help with the transition back to school.
-Nurses, school liaisons, and school counselors can help prepare the teacher and classmates for your child’s return to school.
 Don’t hesitate to address any concerns that might come up.
 Many things can be done to make the return to school more comfortable for you and your child.